ConfidantCommunications/haxesys/docs/26checkforfixme/example.md

 # Example

-Read a folder and its content
+Read a folder and its content, search for specifics

+I use it to generate a view based upon the `FIXME` in the `build.hxml`

+This example is based upon the [folder example](../24folder/).

 ## How to start